-The atmosphere of happy, creative learning which characterises every aspect of life at Moreton First will guide and shape Moreton First Boarding.
+The atmosphere of happy, creative learning which characterises every aspect of life at Moreton will guide and shape your child’s boarding experience.
 A child's wellbeing and flexibility for parents are our paramount concerns.
 In a family environment in which stimuli and relaxation are carefully balanced, boarders will experience all the benefits of life in a thriving boarding school community, alongside the intimacy of living arrangements inspired by their own distinctive needs.
-Whatever your boarding requirements, we look forward to welcoming you to Moreton First Boarding.

 Senior School Houses

-Girls in each house are encouraged to take on responsibilities appropriate to their age and to contribute to the life of the house, whether as a mentor or a member of a house committee, whilst house outings and socials help to contribute to the happy and purposeful atmosphere.
-The house-mistresses head a team of tutors who are always on hand to provide academic and pastoral support throughout the girls’ time in the School.
+Pupils in each house are encouraged to take on responsibilities appropriate to their age and to contribute to the life of the house, whether as a mentor or a member of a house committee, whilst house outings and socials help to contribute to the happy and purposeful atmosphere.
+Each housemistresses heads a team of tutors who are always on hand to provide academic and pastoral support throughout the pupils’ time in the School.

 Named after Major Arthur H Gem, a former Chairman of Governors, the house is sited in the main school building.

 It is a warm and friendly boarding house which provides a homely environment with a shared common room where girls can watch TV, play games, make drinks and snacks and socialise.
 There is also a computer area.

 Accommodation for the Lower Five (Year 10) is in single, double and triple study bedrooms, each with a desk area where they complete their prep.
 These rooms also have internet access in order to enable the girls to be able to complete their first year of GCSE coursework.